-- 1.1 We Make Camden' makes a commitment to help create "safe and strong communities where everyone can contribute".
-We recognize as a Council the importance of engaging and listening to our diverse communities and getting everyone, including young people involved in the conversations and our decision making to help deliver the We Make Camden Missions. - 1.2 Our Statement of Community Involvement (SCI) sets out how we will involve and engage local people, local businesses and other key organisations and stakeholders when we prepare our planning policies and consider planning applications. - 1.3 All local planning authorities are required under section 18 (1) of the Planning and Compulsory Purchase Act 2004, to prepare and maintain a Statement of Community Involvement (SCI). - 1.4 The Statement of Community Involvement sets out: - what we involve the community on; - · when we will involve the community; - · how we will involve the community; and - who we will involve.
+- 1.1 We Make Camden makes a commitment to help create "safe and strong communities where everyone can contribute".
+We recognise as a Council the importance of engaging and listening to our diverse communities and getting everyone, including young people, involved in conversations and decision making to help deliver the We Make Camden Missions. - 1.2 Our Statement of Community Involvement (SCI) sets out how we will involve and engage local people, local businesses and other organisations and key stakeholders when we prepare our planning policies and consider planning applications. - 1.3 All local planning authorities are required under section 18 (1) of the Planning and Compulsory Purchase Act 2004, to prepare and maintain a Statement of Community Involvement (SCI). - 1.4 The Statement of Community Involvement sets out: - · what we involve the community on; - when we will involve the community; - how we will involve the community; and - who we will involve.